-The SEEP programme presents a theoretically well founded approach to the social ecolgical and economic probelms and transformation of the current system.
-This brings into question the current mainstream eocnomic approaches to social and economic development and the associated treatment of the environment.
-The SEEP programme is an innovative, internationally unique program that equips students with the necessarv theoretical background to addres the interconnected dynamics of economic and social systems and their relations to environment.
-The program enables participants to understand different problem framings.
-The strong interdisciplinary background acquired in SEEP means that graduates are provided with the skills to play an important role in addressing the transformational social, ecolgical and economic, problems of the 21st century.
+SEEP (Socio-Ecological Economics and Policy) is an innovative, internationally unique program that equips participants with the necessary theoretical background and factual information about the interconnected dynamics of economic and social systems and the physical environment.
+Even more progressively, the program enables participants to understand different problem framings and use appropriate analytical tools to engage in decision processes and longer-term policy on multiple spatial levels.
+The strong interdisciplinary background acquired in SEEP provides graduates with the skills to play a leading role in resolving the critical economic, environmental and social problems of the 21st century.